allinurl/goaccess/README.md

 #### Incremental log processing ####

-GoAccess has the ability to process logs incrementally through the on-disk [B+Tree](https://github.com/allinurl/goaccess#storage) database.
+GoAccess has the ability to process logs incrementally through its internal storage and dump its data to disk.
 It works in the following way:

 1. A dataset must be persisted first with `--persist`, then the same dataset can be loaded with.
 2. `--restore`.
 If new data is passed (piped or through a log file), it will append it to the original dataset.

 ##### NOTES #####